ianlim28/obsidianVault/Product Development/Building the Product - Project Management for PMs.md

 - **Tracking:** User stories are typically maintained within a project management tool and tracked through statuses such as "To Do," "In Progress," and "Done."
 - **Visibility and Collaboration:** This visibility allows the entire team to see what everyone is working on and to collaborate effectively, ensuring that all features align with user needs.

+==**What’s critical is that each story:**==
+- can stand on its own; if it has dependencies, combine them into one story
+- can be delivered to QA and tested
+- can be shipped to production (even if it has to be paddocked in some way)

+*You Are As Smart As Your Stories*
+> Stories are the building blocks of product development.
+In the aggregate, the stories you ship are a representation of your organisation’s strategy.
+A hundred micro-errors at the story level lead to massive organisational lethargy.
+Stories define the molecular structure of your company’s leanness.

+>Your product managers and engineers need to be cutthroat in their decisions about what to build and what not to build.
+Every feature on your roadmap could be built in radically different amounts of time.
+You could spend a year building out a new search experience–or a month.
+The stories you write about this feature will define this difference.
+Everything is about opportunity cost; yes, this story will make this feature better, but what else could we be making in this same time period?

+>The more specific your stories are, the more they will help engineers to understand the intended scope of the project.
+This is generally a good thing.
+However, hopefully your engineers are creative, smart, independent thinkers with a deep interest in the product they are making–so when stories are overwritten it can feel wasteful and demoralising.
+This is a fine balance.

 ### Understanding Acceptance Criteria

 **What Are Acceptance Criteria?** Acceptance criteria consist of a set of predefined requirements that must be met for a user story to be considered complete.
 They are used to confirm when a task has been completed and to ensure that the software meets business goals and user requirements.